 After a first phase of the activity focused on requirements gathering (described in the next section) and on the definition of a data accounting usage record, a prototype dataset accounting system was created using software from the APEL project.
 APEL is an accounting tool that collects accounting data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI, including OSG and NorduGrid.
 The accounting information is gathered from different sensors into a central accounting repository where it is processed to generate statistical summaries that are available through the EGI Accounting Portal.
 Statistics are available for view in different detail by users, Virtual Organisation (VO) managers, site administrators and anonymous users according to well-defined access rights.

-This report summarises the status of the activities, presenting: the user requirements that were captured from an initial questionnaire and interviews with relevant communities, the dataset metrics that were developed from those requirements, and the currently supported storage systems and how support is integrated into APEL and the EGI infrastructure.
+This report summarises the status of the activities, presenting: the user requirements that were captured from an initial questionnaire and interviews with relevant communities, the dataset metrics that were developed from those requirements, and the currently supported storage systems and how support is integrated into APEL and the EGI Federation.
 Finally exploitation, dissemination and future plans are shown.

 User Requirements